Mastering Core Living Skills for a Flourishing Life

 See Self Enlightenment for more on this topic

-We must develop the mental muscle necessary to withstand momentary impulses, skipping some pleasures, to achieve much better rewards in the future.
-Many of life’s greatest joys are achieved through slow, methodical action—not an impulsive amusement.
+We must cultivate and develop the mental muscle necessary to withstand momentary impulses, willingly skipping some immediate pleasures in order to achieve much more fulfilling rewards in the future.
+Many of life’s greatest joys are ultimately achieved through slow, methodical actionโnot through fleeting or impulsive amusement that often distracts us from our long-term goals.

 See Delayed Gratification for more on this topic

-We must possess an underlying sense of empowerment.
-A belief that our actions matter.
-We must believe in our ability to transform thoughts into action.
-These beliefs fuel courage to act and commitment to personal change.
-A sense of empowerment is the opposite of helplessness.
+We must possess an underlying sense of empowerment, a deep-rooted belief that our actions truly matter in the grand scheme of life.
+We need to believe wholeheartedly in our ability to transform thoughts into meaningful action.
+These empowering beliefs fuel the courage to act decisively and foster a strong commitment to personal change and growth.
+A genuine sense of empowerment stands as the direct opposite of helplessness, providing us with the strength we need to face challenges head-on.

 See Self-Determination Theory and Learned Helplessness for more on these topics